 Now that you’ve got nice, sharp knifes you need a suitable surface to cut on.
 I recommend hardwood because it gives the knives something meaty to bite into—which makes it safer for you and healthier for the knives.
 Hardwood does require a bit more care, though.
 After using, wash your board with an antibacterial soap (by hand, never in a machine) and dry it right away; a little water won’t hurt, but a lot of water and heat will ruin the wood.
 If the crevices on the board get too deep, give it a light sanding (once a year ought to do it) and you’ll have a fresh surface.

 Once you’ve chosen the right blades and the right board, there’s the small matter of knowing how to use them.
 We’ll be back with Knife Skills 102: The Basic Cuts in a bit (you can also see videos of mincing and dicing in Kitchen Tips Video Clips), but for now let’s cover the basics of safe slicing.
 The golden rule is to curl your fingers back towards your palm and keep the blade of the knife flush up against the stretch of fingers between your first and second knuckles.
 It’s awkward at first, but with practice becomes almost second nature.

-Kurt Michael Friese is the founding leader of Slow Food Iowa, serves on the Slow Food USA National Board of Directors, and is editor and publisher of the local food magazine Edible Iowa River Valley.
-He’s also Chef and co-owner of the Iowa City restaurant Devotay, a freelance food writer and photographer, and author of A Cook’s Journey: Slow Food in the Heartland.
+Kurt Michael Friese was the founding leader of Slow Food Iowa, served on the Slow Food USA National Board of Directors, and was Chef and co-owner of the Iowa City restaurant Devotay.
+He was also a freelance food writer and photographer, a passionate advocate for real food and a just food system, and author of A Cook’s Journey: Slow Food in the Heartland.